Leif & Thorn

 The year is 1947.
 The Adventures of the Thin Man is a major hit on the radio; Stepin Fetchit is still a household name, though the actor has backed away from his movie career out of frustration with the racism in the industry; and Gracie Allen is thinking about changing genres.

-This is the first of two episodes where Gracie, as a devoted fan of The Tall Man, ventures down into “the underworld” — posing as hardened criminal Gracie Catraz.
+As a devoted fan of The Tall Man, our heroine ventures down into “the underworld” — posing as hardened criminal Gracie Catraz.
 She’s accompanied by Meredith Wilson (a guy so modest, he once accidentally bumped into a woman and thought “the honorable thing to do” was to marry her), doing his best to be her “moll.”

 Download the episode here, or listen on YouTube, and read the transcript below.